Kamakshi-weby/Longlost/README.md

 I’m just a marionette, strings pulled for their delight,
 yet I’ve grown; perhaps my heart remains a timid child,
 screaming silently, longing to cry, longing to be whole,
-and still I know, the mirror reflects the problem within me, cause yes! the problem is me.
+and still I know, the mirror reflects the problem within me, cause yes! the problem is me.....

 23/06/2025</p>
     </div>
     <div class="blog-entry">
       <h3>🎨 Blog 2 </h3>
       <p>I've been realising lately that everything I do will never be enough or maybe......
-I'M NOT ACTUALLY DOING ENOUGH
+I'M NOT ACTUALLY DOING ENOUGH------>

 Crying in silence, running through pain,
 Screaming inside like a voice in the rain.